shreenidhi-B/ros-training/tasks/alica/README.md

 After implementing it you will be still getting compilation errors.
 Fix them.

 Find out how to launch simulation and turtles using `roslaunch` (without using `flatland_models`'s launch file) and observe turtles spawning and at least attempting to form a circle.

+# Assignment 3.2: Improving the setup

+If you try running the setup with bigger number of turtles you will notice robots having trouble to form a circle because of surrounding walls.

+Let's change the setup such that turtles will have no troubles with walls.

+1. Let's teleport turtles to the big room on the right.
+For that:
+- Look into the plan where robots are teleported.
+- Try to access behaviours' blackboards (on ui it is small tables near icons of behaviours) and see what you can do

+2. Let's change the constraint so that robots make a formation in this room also:
+- Look into the plan where you think formation is decided.
+- Look into conditions of this plan
+- Find the place where the formation is decided and make a required change

+Try building `alica_turtlesim` after changes and running everything again.
+Turtles should align in a circle in the room.